xai-org/xai-sdk-python/CONTRIBUTING.md

 # Contributing to xAI Python SDK

+**Contributor License Agreement (CLA)**: By contributing to this repository, you agree to the terms outlined in the [CLA.md](CLA.md).
+Please read and ensure you understand and agree to the terms before submitting any contributions.

 Thank you for your interest in contributing to the `xai-sdk-python` project!
 This guide outlines the process for external developers to add new features, fix bugs, or improve documentation through pull requests (PRs).

 ## Scope of Contributions